aleventhal/aria-annotations/README.md

 Annotations provide additional content related to a piece of content within a document.
 The most basic example is a description, which is already specified today using aria-details.
 However, this explainer describes new markup that can be used to provide the annotation text (aria-description), or to provide more semantic information about the annotation.
 There is a parallel effort to work with assistive technology vendors to work on their implementations for both the existing and new markup.

-As another resource, here is a [Codepen with various annotations and other markup useful for an online word processor](https://codepen.io/aleventhal/full/VxByVK/).
+As another resource, here is a [Codepen with example ARIA annotations and other useful markup for an online word processor](https://codepen.io/aleventhal/full/VxByVK/).

 # Example Use Cases